The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Multiple Knapsacks

-We make the following comments. \begin{enumerate} \item This greedy algorithm is irrespective to how much each knapsack has been filled.
-It is possible that the algorithm routes one item to a full knapsack, and completely wastes it. \item This greedy algorithm is non-adaptive, in the sense that it routes items to knapsacks only based on the current item sizes, but not on the status of the knapsacks, nor the historically accepted / rejected item sizes (as long as there is remaining capacity). \end{enumerate}

 It is well known that the greedy algorithm defined above achieves a competitive ratio of $1/2$.
 For any instance $S$, let $\ALG_\mathsf{AW}(S)$ denote the total amount filled by the greedy algorithm from Definition~\ref{defn:AdWordsGreedy}, which is allowed to truncate.
-Let $\OPT_\mathsf{AW}(S)$ denote the total amount filled by a clairvoyant decision maker, which is also allowed to truncate. \begin{proposition}[Theorem 5.1, \citet{mehta2013online}] The greedy algorithm from Definition~\ref{defn:AdWordsGreedy} is $1/2$ competitive for the AdWords problem, i.e. $\forall S$, \end{proposition}
+Let $\OPT_\mathsf{AW}(S)$ denote the total amount filled by a clairvoyant decision maker, which is also allowed to truncate.
+When $S$ is clear from the context, we drop $S$ from the notations. \begin{proposition}[Theorem 5.1, \citet{mehta2013online}] The greedy algorithm from Definition~\ref{defn:AdWordsGreedy} is $1/2$-competitive for the AdWords problem, i.e. $\forall S$, \end{proposition}

 Now we return to our multiple knapsack problem without truncation.
+We will leverage a definition of ``phantom'' capacity, which is similar in concept to the algorithmic ingredients in online matching with stochastic rewards, \citealp[see, e.g.,][Algorithm~2]{goyal2023online}, and \citealp[][Algorithm~1]{huang2020online}.